sentenial/developer-docs/pages/prodTokenMgmt/tok_tokenmgmt.md

 * Allow you to control exactly which resources an application can access and for how long.
 * In addition, tokens can be easily revoked.

+## OAuth Token Types

+There are three token types:

+* 'Partner' level
+* 'Merchant' level
+* 'Application' level

 ## When Do I Need to Use OAuth Tokens?

 Token management is mandatory for partner users and optional for merchant users.

 * As a `partner`, once you generate an OAuth token representing a specified merchant, you can initiate any API requests on behalf of that merchant.
 * As a `merchant`, you may also want to authenticate with OAuth tokens rather than using an `API Key`.
+* In addition to using OAuth tokens to represent a merchant entity, you may also use tokens for access to specific applications or resources.

 See the API section for details of the various Token endpoints.